 The game you’ll see a lot of kids playing is Magiquest, which involves using a special “magic” wand to play an electronic scavenger hunt all around the Lodge property (even near some of the guest rooms).
 There are multiple levels to the game, and we’re told it can take hours to master the whole thing.
 Those who do are treated to a special Master Magi ceremony in the lobby and can earn bragging rights.
 Wands cost about $20 each and can be customized with different toppers.

-Other games and activities include glow-in-the-dark Mini-Golf, mini-Bowling, a 24-hr arcade with tickets that can be redeemed for prizes, a stuffed-animal creation store (think of Build-a-Bear, but with wolves) with an added bonus of a special scavenger hunt game of its own, an XD movie experience, and even a nail spa for mommy & me mani/pedis.
+Other games and activities include glow-in-the-dark Mini-Golf, mini-bowling, a 24-hour arcade with tickets that can be redeemed for prizes, a stuffed-animal creation store (think of Build-a-Bear, but with wolves) with an added bonus of a special scavenger hunt game of its own, an XD movie experience, and even a nail spa for mommy & me mani/pedis.

 Great Wolf Lodge a Great Family Staycation